Which MacBook suits your studies?

 Graphic design students

-You do an economic study like Business Administration, Commercial Economics, or Communication.
+When you follow an economic study like Business Administration, Communication, or Accountancy, you're often analyzing.
 During your studies, you make strategy and marketing plans and you often work with data.
-You work in programs such as Python, SPSS, R, and Stata, and, of course, Excel to make your own databases.
-You want to have multiple programs open at the same time, so you need a powerful processor.
-Of course, you also need enough storage to safely store all your files.
+You work with programs like SPSS, Stata, and Excel on a daily basis.
+You often use multiple programs at the same time.
+This is why you should choose a model with a powerful processor and enough RAM.

 Technical and IT students